jian-hua-he/GoAlg/interview/minquery/README.md

 ## Description

-generates the minimum amount of queries of given length.
+Generates the minimum amount of queries of given length.

 ```
 function generateQueries (keywords[], maxCharLength)